ermlikeyeah/ermlikeyeah.github.io/_posts/2017-02-19-design-museum.markdown

 I was reminded about last April, out in New York.
 Hard work, but really engaging.
 And I blogged about a particularly fun weekend I had, seeing a lot of designy things.
 Usually I splat these on Twitter or Instagram, but I liked the idea of compiling those artefacts into a blog post.
 Here’s [one of those posts](/cooper-hewitt-nyc/).
 And [here’s the other](/sunday-design-stuff-in-nyc/).

-This post is that collection.
+This post is a collection of The Things That Caught My Eye.
 I put the images on [my Instagram account](//www.instagram.com/idlesi/) originally.

 ![](/assets/2017-02-19-what-is.jpeg)
 What is ‘good’ design? on the top floor of the Design Museum. [[View on Instagram](//www.instagram.com/p/BQsdoJZA_7j/)]